Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

-We solve \cref{eq:train-obj-short} by setting the gradients to zero.
-To check the robustness of the optimal ERM model, we can verify whether $\psi_2^* = 0$ or not since a robust model will have $\thetaAB=\Zero$.
-Solving \cref{eq:train-obj-short}, we get:
+To check whether the optimal ERM model is robust, we can verify if $\psi_2^* = 0$, since a robust model will have $\thetaAB=\Zero$.
+Solving \cref{eq:train-obj-short} by setting the gradients of the optimization objective to zero, we get:

 where $T$ is a non-zero scalar.
-This implies that $E^{(2)}_\rvA\neq 0$ in optimal ERM models. \emph{Therefore, optimal ERM are not robust against interventional distribution shift}.
-Also, note that a robust model is not a minimizer of prediction loss on the training distribution as the minimizer in \cref{eq:optimal-erm-weight} leads to non-zero $\thetaAB$.
-This can explain the drop in observational accuracy of ERM-Resampled as it improved the interventional accuracy in predicting $A$ in \cref{subsec:proposed-solution} and is also illustrated later in \cref{subsec:hp-factors}.
+If there was an added noise term in the causal relation $\rvA\rightarrow\rvB$, \cref{eq:optimal-erm-weight} would have taken a different form, but would have still been non-zero. \cref{eq:optimal-erm-weight} implies that $\thetaAB\neq \Zero$, and consequently implies $E^{(2)}_\rvA\neq 0$ in optimal ERM models.
+Therefore, \uline{optimal ERM models are not robust against interventional distribution shift}.
 The detailed derivation is provided in \cref{appsubsec:optimal-erm-model}.

+Note that a robust model cannot be a minimizer of training loss in \cref{eq:train-obj-short}, as the minimizer requires $\thetaAB\neq \Zero$.
+This means improving robustness by minimizing spurious information from $\rvB$ in predicting $\rvA$ (through $\thetaAB\rightarrow \Zero$) may lead to higher prediction loss over observational data.
+This explains the drop in observational accuracy of ERM-Resampled when its interventional accuracy in predicting $A$ improved in \cref{subsec:proposed-solution}.
+This phenomenon is also illustrated in \cref{subsec:hp-factors}.

-\textbf{Minimizing linear dependence:} In \cref{subsec:correlation-universal}, we showed that dependence between interventional features correlated positively with the drop in accuracy on interventional data.
-We will now verify if minimizing dependence between interventional features can minimize the drop in accuracy in a linear setting.
-The interventional features are given by $\rvFA = \ThetaA^\top\rvX$ and $\rvFB' = \ThetaB^\top\rvX$.
+\textbf{Minimizing linear dependence}: In \cref{subsec:correlation-universal}, we showed that interventional feature dependence correlated positively with the drop in accuracy on interventional data.
+We will now verify if minimizing dependence between interventional features $\rvFA$ and $\rvFB'$ can reduce the accuracy drop in a linear setting.

-Since both the data generation process and the learned model are linear, it is sufficient to minimize the linear interventional dependence between representations instead of the full statistical dependence that we described in \cref{subsec:dep-acc-relationship}.
-Following the definition of HSIC~\citep{HSIC}, the linear dependence in interventional features can be defined as follows\footnote{For a complete definition of the dependence, refer to \cref{appsubsec:min-lin-dep}.},
+Since the data generation process and the learned models are linear, it is sufficient to minimize the linear interventional dependence between representations instead of the full statistical dependence.
+Following the definition of HSIC~\citep{HSIC}, the linear dependence in interventional features can be defined as\footnote{For a complete definition of the dependence, refer to \cref{appsubsec:min-lin-dep}.},

 Leveraging the independence relations during interventions, we can expand \cref{eq:dep-loss-cov} as,